o-fl0w/stash-vr/README.md

 ### HereSphere
 ##### Two-way sync
 To enable two-way sync with Stash the relevant toggles (`Overwrite tags` etc.) in the cogwheel at the bottom right of preview view in HereSphere needs to be on.

+Play duration and play count will only be updated when "logged in" (using any username and password) in HereSphere.

 #### Manage metadata
 Scene metadata is handled using `Video Tags` in HereSphere.
 Both for presentation and making changes.